zestsoftware/zest.recipe.mk_buildout/README.rst

 to type in for each questions.
 In most cases I let the default answer (''), I've just specified the mode used (easy), the Plone version (3.3.6) and the admin password ('admin').
-Two things can be seen in this options definition :
+Two things can be seen in this options definition:

 - I did not start the commands on a new line (as I did for the develop part for example).
 This is due to the fact that if I start on a new line, an empty entry will be added first.

 - empty lines are automatically deleted by buildout.
 So '' is equivalent to "press enter" on the question.

 After running this buildout, a new folder appeared in the ``parts``